sportsclimbs/sportclimbs-2/content/peak/buxton/harpur-hill/hh-prophecy-sector.md

 Shorter route over series of 'blocks'.

 **12. What a Load of Roti (6a) *★***
-Long route following scoop and flying arête in upper half.
+Long route following the corner line and flying arête in upper half.

 **13. Aloo Gobi (6c)**
 Short flake and technical wall.